zitadel/example-quote-generator-app/README.md

 Please note that this only works when you're running your React app using the development server with `npm start` or `yarn start`.

+13. Run `npm start` inside the zitadel-app folder.
+If everything is set up properly, you will have your application running at `http://localhost:3000/`.

+## Test the web application end-to-end

+1. Test the application by clicking on the log in button.
+The front-end app uses Authorization Code with PKCE flow for user authentication using ZITADEL.
+2. The user will be redirected to ZITADEL where he has to log in as a ZITADEL user.
+3. If the login was successful, ZITADEL will send an access token along with an id token to the front-end application.
+4. The front-end application will greet the user and show the option to generate a quote via a button.
+The user's name was extracted from the id_token returned by ZITADEL.
+5. When the user presses the 'Generate quote" button, the back-end API will be called with the user's access token.
+6. The back-end API is protected and will introspect the access token by calling ZITADEL's introspection endpoint.
+If the access token is active/valid, the API will send the response to the front-end application.
+7. The user will see be abe to view the quote on the browser.